 - In Dgray Man The protagonist suffers this after the trauma of bringing back to life and killing his foster father.
 But when he starts to talk again, the person who took him in charge is shocked to discover Allen now talks exactly like the lhe deceased foster father.

 - Death Note: One of the effects of Mello's kidnapping of Light's sister Sayu is leaving her unable to talk.
 And walk.
 And do pretty much anything, really.
 By the end, she's starting to get better.

 - In the very first episode of Fist of the North Star, Lin was like this due to seeing her parents get murdered right in front of her by bandits (most likely Zeed's men).
 Kenshiro cures her of this using one of the healing techniques of the Hokuto Shinken.

 - Kisa from Fruits Basket goes mute from being bullied at school and ignored by her only friend (and love interest).

 - Rose in the 2003 anime adaptation of Fullmetal Alchemist.

-- Misato from Neon Genesis Evangelion, after surviving the Second Impact and seeing her dad getting killed by an Angel, spent many months like this.
-When they're in college Ritsuko speculates that Misato talks so much to make up for lost time.
+- Misato from Neon Genesis Evangelion, after surviving the Second Impact and seeing her dad getting killed by an Angel as a young teenager, spent at least a couple of years like this.
+When they're in college years later Ritsuko notices that Misato is quite the Motor Mouth and speculates that she talks so much to make up for lost time.

 - Koji Nanjou in Zetsuai 1989 goes mute after he's in a nearly fatal motorcycle accident.
 He's in a coma for a while and does come out of it, but when he wakes up he can't talk.
 This is a problem because he's a singer by profession.